-A share pledge agreement may be governed by the laws of a foreign jurisdiction.
-However, Danish law would still apply in respect to perfection requirements.
-Furthermore, Danish law contains certain mandatory duty of care provisions aimed at protecting a pledgor in connection with enforcement of the security.
-It is therefore advisable that the share pledge agreement is governed by Danish law which is also market practice in Denmark.
+A share pledge agreement may be governed by the laws of a foreign jurisdiction, including New York or English laws.
+However, Danish law would still apply in respect of perfection requirements.
+Furthermore, Danish law contains certain mandatory duty of care provisions aimed at protecting a pledgor in connection with the enforcement of the security, cf. question 7.4.
+It is therefore advisable and in accordance with market practice in Denmark to have the share pledge agreement governed by Danish law.